 Safety in investing is first and foremost a function of price.
 Those who pay too much purchase assets that are unsafe and carry a higher risk - no matter if it is a stock, gold or real-estate.

-My portfolio shows that stocks aren’t unsafe, even in light of Brexit.
-I lost only 2% with my European stocks when the European stock index EuroStoxx50 lost almost 4% in Swiss francs.
-Our investment strategy therefore doubled the performance of the market.
+Dr. Stern's portfolio shows that stocks aren’t unsafe, even in light of Brexit.
+He lost only 2% with his European stocks when the European stock index EuroStoxx50 lost almost 4% in Swiss francs.
+His investment strategy, therefore, doubled the performance of the market.
 More in the video.

-Because the advice in light of Brexit makes so little sense, I am buying the British retailer Sainsbury's, even though none of the so-called experts would recommend doing so.
+Because the advice in light of Brexit makes so little sense, he is buying the British retailer Sainsbury's, even though none of the so-called experts would recommend doing so.
 But why should Sainsbury's be a risky investment?
 After all, we know that Brexit has already happened.
 The exit scenario is already included in the Sainsbury stock price.
 Therefore, we are getting the stock cheap.